junesponge/delta-mongo/README.md

 **Introduction**
 * This is a Java MongoDB repository framework project which can support restore the data image by timestamp.

+**Usage**
+* Reference the DeltaMongoRepository in your Service class, then `@Autowired` it and specify the `@Collection` which you need to operate the data in MongoDB.

+      @Component
+      public class UserService {

+          @Autowired
+          @Collection("test") // The MongoDB collection name
+          DeltaMongoRepository deltaMongoRepository;

+          public void userFunction() {

+              // Data need to be inserted.
+              this.deltaMongoRepository.insert(<JSONObject> data);

+              // Date need to be updated (The "_id" is required). this.deltaMongoRepository.update(<JSONObject> data);

+              // Find all of the records of current image. this.deltaMongoRepository.findAll();

+              // Find the current image of specify record by "_id". this.deltaMongoRepository.findById(<String> id);

+              // Find the past image of specify record by "_id" and timestamp. this.deltaMongoRepository.findByIdAndDate(<String> id, <Date> date);

+              // Find the current image of specify record by query script. this.deltaMongoRepository.findByQuery(<Query> query);

+              // Find the past image of specify record by query script and timestamp. this.deltaMongoRepository.findByQueryAndDate(<Query> query, <Date> date);
+          }
+      }

 **Example**
 * Operate data via DeltaMongo repository interface
 2020/1/1T10:00:00Z insert - {"a" : "a", "b" : "b"} -> Data ID "abc123" generated